AuthorCarpentry/FSCI-2018/04-dynamic.md

 3. Close the file `insert_4a_dates.R`

-Another section of the exercise file that can be populated by the computer is the number of journals in the *DOAJ Seal* dataset.
+Another section of the exercise file that can be populated by the computer is the number of journals in the *DOAJ Seal* data set.
 Let's replace manually-composed text with computer code!

 1. Open the file `insert_4a_jnls.txt`
 2. Copy the code into the **Data being collected** section of the exercise file, making it the first sentence.
 3. Close the file `insert_4a_jnls.txt`

 Save the changes to the exercise file and knit to HTML and Word.
 Can you find the dynamically-generated inline text now?
+When was your document originally created and how many journals have the DOAJ Seal?

 ## Auto-generate bibliography files